obean/CV/README.md

 #### Solution Driven

 - In my previous role, I was responsible for working with the development team to design the Go Live process for clients purchasing a new Retargeting product.
-- Proactively reached out to my local council to
+- Proactively reached out to my local council to my local council and became the public representative of a project to build a new skatepark in my local village.
+Organising focus groups with users, looking over designs from construction companies and organising an opening event.
-In a professional environment, I have been responsible for planning the up scale in implementation of a new Retargeting product alongside the engineering team.
-This involved consideration of each end user and strong team work to ensure a streamlined end process.
-Vocationally, I have been the lead public worker for the construction of a skatepark in my local town.
-Running focus groups and liasing with the council to ensure a popular end product.

 ## Education